 If we find any location in our district where we are not meeting national air quality standards, we must declare it as an AQMA - Air Quality Management Area.

 This is where poor air quality standards could affect people in their homes, but does not include pavements, shops, and offices.

-An AQMA may encompass just one or two properties, or it could be much bigger and include a whole District.
+An AQMA may be one or two properties, but it could be much bigger and include a whole District.

 Rayleigh Town Centre AQMA

-In 2015, Rochford District Council declared an Air Quality Management Area (AQMA) in Rayleigh due to exceedances of Nitrogen Dioxide (NO2) from road traffic.
-This area extends from the Rayleigh Weir junction to - and encompassing - the Rayleigh Town Centre one-way system where congestion in the Town Centre and surrounding roads has long been an issue.
+In 2015, we declared an AQMA - Air Quality Management Area in Rayleigh because the levels of NO2 (Nitrogen Dioxide) from traffic was too high.
+This area is from the Rayleigh Weir junction to Rayleigh Town Centre including the one-way system where traffic here and in surrounding roads has been an issue for a long time.

-Monitoring across the district is carried out through the deployment of diffusion tubes at residences throughout the AQMA and at other locations of significance based upon historical data or potential for exceedance of an objective.
-Officers review monitoring locations annually using data trends and knowledge of issues which may adversely affect air quality, such as new developments or traffic routes.
+Monitoring across our district is carried out using diffusion tubes at certain roadside locations throughout the AQMA and at some other locations based upon historical data or the potential for exceeding the levels.
+Every year our officers review the data we get from our monitoring sites along with anything that may affect air quality such as new developments or traffic routes.

 For more information about how we monitor Air Quality in our district please see